antmd/MailPluginManager/README.markdown

 #### Manager Interface

+* Add support for different domains in installation and uninstall.
+* Support the `<LibraryDomain>` path prefix.
+* Change Name to "Mail Plugin Manager"
 * Add Mail Configuration code
-* Change Name to "Mail Plugin Manager"
-* Update Installer/Uninstaller methods with auth
 * *Would be nice*
-* Add support for different domain installation.
-* Support the `<LibraryDomain>` path prefix.
 * Add an Update All Plugins button to Manager window when relevant.
 * *Maybe*
 * Handle install path with a full URL.